monarch-initiative/vertebrate-breed-ontology/docs/ontologymodeling/metadata.md

 | VBO:0300007 | domestic breed | Domestication status given to a group of animals that has been domesticated, that is have been selectively bred and genetically adapted over generations to live alongside humans.               |
 | VBO:0300008 | wild breed     | Domestication status given to a group of animals that has not been domesticated and exists as free-living, self-sustaining and unmanaged population.                                             |

 As with all metadata, the source of information is recorded.
-Currently, the domestication status information solely comes from DAD-IS
+Currently, the domestication status information solely comes from DAD-IS.

 Examples: